tangelo-labs/go-domain/README.md

 # Domain

-This provides basic definitions for building application domain models in Go following a DDD approach.
+This package provides basic definitions for building application domain models in Go following a DDD approach.

 Things included are: